-As violations of the public file rules can have serious regulatory consequences, stations should contact the lawyers in the Communications Practice Section if they have any questions regarding the information in this Advisory or about their public inspection files in general.
+As violations of the public file rules can have serious regulatory consequences, stations should contact the lawyers in Pillsbury's Communications Practice Section if they have any questions regarding the information in this Advisory or about their public inspection files in general.

-If you have any questions about the content of this publication, please contact the Pillsbury attorney with whom you regularly work or the authors listed here.
+If you have any questions about the content of this publication, please contact the Pillsbury attorney with whom you regularly work or the authors of this Advisory.

-Scott R. Flick (bio)
+Scott R. Flick (bio) Washington, DC +1.202.663.8167 scott.flick@pillsburylaw.com

-Washington, DC

-+1.
-202.663.8167

-scott.flick@pillsburylaw.com

-Lauren Lynch Flick (bio)
+Jessica Nyman (bio) Washington, DC +1.202.663.8810 jessica.nyman@pillsburylaw.com Lauren Lynch Flick (bio) Washington, DC +1.202.663.8166 lauren.lynch.flick@pillsburylaw.com

-Washington, DC

-+1.202.663.8166

-lauren.lynch.flick@pillsburylaw.com